naufalbasara/hfms-backend/README.md

 ## Contributing

 Contributions are welcome (refactoring, adding feature, fixing bugs).
 No contributions guideline as long as its useful and not violating the main project.

+## Notes

+This project is not medically tested, proof-of-concept based to combined deep learning and heuristic algorithm.
+The target user for testing is random and mainly college students.